 The strong revenue growth in 2005-06 was driven by an increase in net interest income of Rs.
 347.05 crores as compared to Rs.154 crores in 2004-05.
 The increase in net interest income was primarily driven by the strong balance sheet growth and increase in share of demand deposit in total deposits during the year.
-On a daily average basis, average earning assets during the year have increased by 50.30% from Rs.25187 crores in 2004-05 to Rs.37857 crores in which was partly.
+On a daily average basis, average earning assets during the year have increased by 50.30% from Rs.25187 crores in 2004-05 to Rs.37857 crores in which was partly offset by some pressure on spreads due to hardening of interest rates in the last quarter of the financial year .
 Another significant contributor in the growth of net interest income was the rapid growth in demand deposits, which helped the Bank in containing its cost of funds.
 During 2005-06, the daily average of demand deposits grew by 62.28% on a year-on-year basis, which helped contain the cost of funds.
 Nevertheless, the daily average cost of funds in 2005-06 rose to 4.94% from 4.81% in 2004-05 due to a tightening of overall liquidity which led to the hardening of term deposit interest rates in the fourth quarter of the